-8a Research and research implications
+Section 8a Research and research implications

-- (1) Researchers shall use the freedom of research granted to them by constitutional law responsibly.
-They shall support the university in its task of promoting the transfer of knowledge and technology. - (2) They shall consider rights and obligations, in particular those arising from legal regulations, but also from contracts concluded with third parties, and shall obtain and submit approvals and ethics votes if necessary.
-With regard to research projects, the research implications should be thoroughly assessed and the respective ethical aspects evaluated. - (3) As part of research projects, personal data may only be published if - a) the person concerned has given informed consent and has been informed about the risks of such publication or - b) if this is essential for presenting research results on events in contemporary history.
+(1) Researchers shall use the freedom of research granted to them by constitutional law responsibly.
+They shall support the university in its task of promoting the transfer of knowledge and technology.

+(2) They shall consider rights and obligations, in particular those arising from legal regulations, but also from contracts concluded with third parties, and shall obtain and submit approvals and ethics votes if necessary.
+With regard to research projects, the research implications should be thoroughly assessed and the respective ethical aspects evaluated.

+(3) As part of research projects, personal data may only be published if a) the data subject has given informed consent and has been informed in particular about the risks of such publication or b) if this is essential for presenting research results on events in contemporary history.